 Malassezia is often found in the stratum corneum, the outermost layer of the epidermis.

-When you have an overgrowth of Malassezia, you may begin to develop papules (red or pink bumps) and pustules (red or pink bumps with a pocket of pus) on your body that are likely itchy.
+When you have excess yeast production, you may begin to develop tiny millimeter papules (red or pink bumps) and pustules (red or pink bumps with a pocket of pus) on your body that are likely causing an itching effect.